 During a divorce proceeding all debt and liabilities shared by the spouses are settled, thus after the granting of divorce there can be no debt or liability between the spouses which arose from the marriage.
 However, under legal separation there is no settlement of debts and liabilities.

 The property rights of the spouse are also affected differently.
 Under divorce, the person’s right to inherit the property of the spouse is completely annulled while under the counterpart, the right to inherit is retained.
 Moreover, one of the most important legal implications that differ between the two is the right to marry, i.e., determination of marital status.
 A separated spouse is legally married, they retain their marital status and cannot remarry without a formal divorce.
 Under a divorce, however, a person is free to remarry.
 Reconciliation between the spouses is easier for a legally separated couple whereas under a divorce, it is an ultimate end to a marriage affair.
 Reconciliation after divorce is possible only by marrying the former spouse again.

 To understand the legal complexities and technicalities involved in a divorce and legal separation is an arduous task.
 Therefore, the role of a lawyer in such a fragile situation becomes highly imperative.
-A lawyer will provide a client with sound legal advice as to the intricacies of legal separation or divorce and thus permit the client to make a completely informed decision based on their best interests.
+A good family lawyer will provide a client with sound legal advice as to the intricacies of legal separation or divorce and thus permit the client to make a completely informed decision based on their best interests.